“I think it’s best if I do all the talking,” My‑re said to Vomarian and the archmage Havelock, who stood flanking her.

 “No, I will not be part of that sorceress’s schemes.
 You would do well to abandon this folly.
 She has a duplicitous and reckless nature for others.
 Her lies, half-truths, and plans within plans make a spider web appear simple.”

-“I thought I heard Lady Shelia Greywand’s name being mentioned,” Havelock commented.
+“I thought I heard Lady Sheila Greywand’s name being mentioned,” Havelock commented.

-“Mother, we’re traveling on behest of parents.
+“Mother, we’re traveling at the behest of parents.
 Their child is missing.
 We’re searching for her.
 We believe she’s within the Empire.”

-The room grew quiet, except for Havelock who was eating a cheese sandwich and slurping his tea.
+The room grew quiet, except for Havelock eating a cheese sandwich and slurping his tea.
 “I agree the tea is good,” he commented.

-Sighing, Arenna sat back down and said, “The Empire is vast.
+Sighing, A’renna sat back down and said, “The Empire is vast.
 Finding a Rirorni girl is going to be difficult.
 Near impossible.
-Like trying to find a needle within a stack of needles.”
+Like finding a needle within a field full of haystacks.”

 “She’s not Rirorni.”